Ghanaian Content Strategist Shares Legit Ways Workers Can Access Car Loans Locally

 Florence urged viewers to take their time and do proper checks before paying money to anybody.

-According to her, anyone interested in such car deals should first Google the institutions, go through their official websites, and make sure to physically visit an office before making any payment.
+According to her, anyone interested in car deals should first Google the institutions, go through their official websites, and make sure to physically visit an office before making any payment.

 In the video, she listed three institutions and also shared some of the terms she claimed were attached to their processes.

 She also mentioned that business owners would need proper business documents, while applicants are expected to provide a valid national ID.
-She added that they may also request additional information depending on the case.

 The second institution she mentioned was Glostar Motors, which she described as a work and pay option.